Rajvinder Kaur Gill: Hafiz Shahzad Hussain

-Search for Shahid Ghazanfar

-On January 7, 2013, the Lahore High Court directed Pakistani police to call upon Interpol to seek out and arrest Shahid.

-The High Court directed Pakistani police to request Canada and Switzerland to freeze Gill's bank accounts.

-The police confirmed that one of Shahid's aliases was Karishna Roy.
+On January 7, 2013, the Lahore High Court directed Pakistani police to call upon Interpol to seek out and arrest Ghazanfar and to request Canada and Switzerland to freeze Gill's bank accounts.
+The police confirmed that one of the suspect's aliases was Karishna Roy.

-As of March 1, 2013, Krishna Rio alias Shahid Ghaznafar is in German Police custody, and German police have taken over lead investigation on the case.
-Their team is going to Pakistan for further investigation.

-Current status

-In 2017, a Pakistani court acquitted Hafiz Shahzad, accused of killing her, due to lack of evidence against him.
+As of March 1, 2013, Ghazanfar is in the custody of German police.
+On November 6, 2024, a trial against the accused began at the Cologne Regional Court in Germany.
+The trial is taking place in Cologne because the accused last lived there.
+The prosecution is alleging murder, which the accused denies having committed.
+In 2017, the Toronto Sun had reported that Ghazanfar was facing trial in Canada.